supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/10-Synpase-pipeline.md

     - **Alter row conditions**: Edit the existing condition and use the **+** button to add a second condition as follows (note that the expressions are *case-sensitive*):
         - InsertIf: `isNull(ProductKey)`
         - UpsertIf: `not(isNull(ProductKey))`
-3. verify that the data flow looks like this:
+3. Verify that the data flow looks like this:

     ![Screenshot of a data flow with two sources, a lookup, and an alter row.](./images/dataflow_alterrow.png)

-    The alter row step configures the kind of load action to perform for each row.
+    >**Note**: The alter row step configures the kind of load action to perform for each row.
 Where there's no existing row in the table (the **ProductKey** is NULL), the row from the text file will be inserted.
 Where there's already a row for the product, an *upsert* will be performed to update the existing row.
 This configuration essentially applies a *type 1 slowly changing dimension update*.

 ### Task 3.6: Add a sink